hsigeman/findZX/README.md

     snakemake -s workflow/snakefile-{synteny/no-synteny} --configfile config/config.yml -k --cores {N} --use-conda --conda-frontend mamba -R all

-If the pipeline is run on a server cluster (e.g. SLURM), a configuration file is needed, and the command to start the pipeline should be written like this:
+If the pipeline is run on a server cluster (e.g. SLURM), a configuration file is needed (example cluster.yaml), and the command to start the pipeline should be written like this:

-    snakemake -s workflow/snakefile-{synteny/no-synteny} -j 15 -R all --configfile config/config.yml --cluster-config cluster.json --cluster " sbatch -A {cluster.account} -t {cluster.time} -n {cluster.n} "
+    snakemake -s workflow/snakefile-{synteny/no-synteny} -j 15 -R all --configfile config/config.yml --cluster-config cluster.yaml --cluster " sbatch -A {cluster.account} -t {cluster.time} -n {cluster.n} "

 *-j* specifies the number of jobs that can be run simultaneously.
 *-R* specifies which rule to re-run, in this case it is rule all which specifies all desired output files.